 A dancer’s grace.
 A warrior’s blade.

 Jalisco is a folklorico dancer from Guadalajara whose world shatters when her mother vanishes without a trace.
-Ignored by police and dismissed by her community, she sets out alone—until she’s saved by the Adelitas, a band of women warriors.
+Ignored by police and dismissed by her community, she sets out alone—until she’s saved by the Adelitas, a band of women warriors who embody the spirit of female empowerment.
 Trained in their ways, Jalisco learns that her fight isn’t only to find her mother, but to stand against Malinche and the femicides threatening women everywhere.
+Through her journey, she becomes a symbol of Latina superheroes in the comic book history, inspiring others to rise against injustice.

 The REALITY

 The disappearance of females across the Western Hemisphere is astronomical.
-From the Natives in Canada and the US, the Boriquas in Puerto Rico, and all the females in Mexico, notably the "Women of Juarez".
+From the Natives in Canada and the US, the Boriquas in Puerto Rico, and all the females in Mexico, notably the 'Women of Juarez', the impact is profound.
+This situation mirrors the struggles depicted in comic book history, where female empowerment takes center stage, yet the reality remains grim.

-Mexico's femicide has grown since the 90's.
-The UN even stepped in to push the Mexican government to stop the misogynistic murders, but the failure of law enforcement to investigate has continued.
-As well as the alarmingly high death toll.
+Mexico's femicide has grown since the 90s, with the UN stepping in to urge the Mexican government to address these misogynistic murders.
+However, the failure of law enforcement to properly investigate these cases continues, alongside an alarmingly high death toll that overshadows the emergence of Latina superheroes who symbolize resilience and strength.

 PREVIEW 'JALISCO'